Frequently Asked Questions

 No, we can start Music In Your School at any time of the year.

+Tuition payments are not for a specific number of lessons but rather a lesson each week.
 There are 4 specific weeks that are built in to the price of our monthly tuition.
 They are the weeks of Thanksgiving, Winter Break (2), and Spring Break.
 Please see our Holiday Policies FAQ's for more info.
 During the summer months your lessons will be prorated to the number of weeks you schedule lessons.

 We understand that summers are a busy time of year due to vacations, camps, etc. Therefore, in the summer, we offer pro-rated billing for lessons, which means you only pay for the lessons you schedule in the designated summer months (varies by Lessons In Your Home location).